Posted: 26 February 2016. Updated: 17 April 2017

 If you live in New Jersey contact the members of the Assembly Agriculture & Natural Resources committee and your representative and urge them to support Nosey’s Law, with an amendment to include ALL wild animals.

-Bergen County, Passaic County, Cumberland County, Hudson County and Jersey City, New Jersey
+Bergen County, Passaic County, Cumberland County, Hudson County, Jersey City and Vineland, New Jersey

-Kudos to Bergen County, Passaic County, Cumberland County, Hudson County and Jersey City, on being the first localities in NJ to ban cruel and dangerous traveling wild animal acts!
+Kudos to Bergen County, Passaic County, Cumberland County, Hudson County, Jersey City and Vineland, on being the first localities in NJ to ban cruel and dangerous traveling wild animal acts!
 ADI worked with local campaigners and local city officials to provide data and assist in drafting the measures

 ADI is thrilled that Senator Hoylman has introduced S200276 – to prohibit cruel and dangerous traveling wild animal acts throughout New York.
 ADI has been honored work with Senator Hoylman and local advocates over the past few years, and this bill is essential to protect both animals and public safety.